jordy33/howtosetupturbogears23/README.md

     "repoze.who",
     "tw2.forms",
     "tgext.admin >= 0.6.1",
-    "WebHelpers2"
+    "WebHelpers2",
+    "transaction <= 2.0.2"
 ]
 ```

 * The following command will install all the modules required in the project:
+* Warning!!! be sure to add the transaction<=2.0.2 on install_requires

 pip install -e .